The Consonant/Vowel Distinction

 My work on Burmese focuses on the tones and the minor syllables, and what they can reveal about the underlying phonological structure.
+I spent the summer of 2018 collecting data in Myanmar, and I've found evidence of a weight distinction across tones that has intriguing implications for the minor syllables.

 In collaboration with others, I've been building a website to share materials from Cornell's Gayogo̱hó:nǫ⁷ (Cayuga) Language and Culture classes.